-The latest Trashed Ambulance materials arrived through Montreal's Thousand Island Records.
+The latest Trashed Ambulance materials arrived through Montreal's Thousand Islands Records.
 Hauta and Jason (Ozone) Ezeard recently released the new Bernie Goes To College EP as Burning Nickels, and the Eloquent Trash acoustic collection as Jawsh & The Drowned Livers.

 High End Denim also has a new single online from party-punk group The Offsailors, a five-piece featuring members of Trashed Ambulance, Red Deer's County 23, and former members of southern Ontario's Avem.
 The quintet has a record due January 14, titled One More Then We Go.

 Frontman Gabe Brinton commented on the band's snotty first single, "Home Drunk":

 "I wrote the lyrics to this tune one night while enjoying some beer and came to the realization that I prefer the convenience of getting pinned in my house, instead of the hubbub of going anywhere.
 Little did I know, shortly after writing it, Covid would hit the world and home drunk would be the new cool thing to do.
 Prophecy perhaps?"